 In other words, while having a good English teacher who provides the necessary materials, practice and guidance in the PSLE year is important, being a self-motivated and diligent student is equally as important.

 Below is a Primary 6 English composition by one of my students who scored an A* for her 2019 PSLE English.
-The topic, A Changed Behaviour, came out for Nanyang Pri School SA1 English composition, (the list of all my students’ SA1 themes are found in here.
+The topic, A Changed Behaviour, came out for Nanyang Pri School SA1 English composition.

-We worked on it during one of our Intensives lessons before the PSLE and this is her compsosition
+We worked on it during one of our Intensives lessons before the PSLE and this is her composition.

 A Changed Behaviour